karisigurd4/SeleniumScript/README.md

 ### Log routing

-By default SeleniumScript will not do anything at all with the logs it generates.
-It is up to the client using SeleniumScript to hook up the **OnLogEntryWritten** event handler and route the logs as they please.
+By default SeleniumScript will assign a default event handler that outputs the SeleniumInfo logs to Debug.Out,but it is up to the client using SeleniumScript to hook up the **OnLogEntryWritten** event handler and route the logs as they please.

 ```C#
 seleniumScript.OnLogEntryWritten += (log) =>